cloudurable/kafka-training/java/lab2/README.md

 # LAB 2 Writing a Kafka Producer in Java

 Welcome to the session 2 lab.
 The work for this lab is done in `~/kafka-training/lab2`.
-Refer to

 In this lab, you are going to create simple Java Kafka producer.
 You create a new replicated Kafka topic called `my-example-topic`, then you create a Kafka producer that uses this topic to send records.
 You will send records with the Kafka producer.
 You will send records synchronously.
 Later, you will send records asynchronously.

+To start Kafka and ZooKeeper use the same technique you did in lab1.2.
+You can use the start up scripts that you wrote in lab1.2.

 ____
 ## Create Replicated Kafka Topic